gaggle/fpie2/README.md

 We want to build `project`, but also include `lib` in the context.
 We don't want the `node_modules` folders to be included.

-We build `project` by piping the output of FPIE into Docker, like this:
+We build `project` by piping the output of FPIE2 into Docker, like this:

 ```
 src/project$ cat .includefile